theflabbypotato/dali-lab-courses/README.md

 **Model Creation**

-I'll try to be less wordy here because I do a bit more explaining within the colab notebook.
-I used kind of a similar model to my other Seasons! project but I added a few more things to try to improve it.
+I'll try to be less wordy here because I do a lot more explaining on some of the hyperparameters and certain decisions I made within the colab notebook.
+I used kind of a similar model to my other Seasons! projec but I added a few more things to try to improve it.
+Mainly, I added regularization in my hidden layers (l1 and l2) to prevent overfitting and underfitting of my model.
+I also employed grid search to tune my hyperparameters, although I know there are better methods.
+I validated my data with a model that simply predicted the median of all the Median GPA's everytime and my model didn't do any better.
+In hindsight, trying to predict Median GPA wasn't a great idea but oh well.

 I think this whole application, learning, coding, and writing explanations for the DALI app took ~20 hours over two-ish weeks.
+Sorry if this is long!
+Also, I will note that I often used online resources like youtube, websites, github, and sometimes chatGPT to help and learn.